Fragmented deformations of primitive multiple curves: Fragmented deformations of primitive multiple curves

 \section{Fragmented deformations of primitive multiple curves}

 The fragmented deformations of primitive multiple curves are particular cases of reducible deformations.

-In this chapter \m{(S,P)} denotes a germ of smooth curve.
+In this chapter \m{(S,P)} denotes the germ of a smooth curve.
 Let \m{t\in\ko_{S,P}} be a generator of the maximal ideal of $P$.
 We can suppose that $t$ is defined on the whole of $S$, and that the ideal sheaf of $P$ in $S$ is generated by $t$. \sepsub